rupel190/shutdown/README.md

 Our goal is to provide users with the most comfortable solution for a timer-based shutdown inquiry.
 This is done by implementing an **extended** version of this algorithm paired with the **Material Design Guideline**<sup>2</sup>.
+Furthermore it is important to us, that users with bad eyesight have the best possible experience using the program.
+This is done by adopting an elaborate featureset commonly referred to as "zoom" and "unzoom".

 ## Design